nandininautiyal/fest-flow/README.md

 **Why support multiple fests instead of one?**
 A college doesn't run just one fest a year — there's often a tech fest and a cultural fest, sometimes overlapping.
 Hardcoding a single fest would mean rebuilding the platform for every new fest.
 Adding `fest_id` as a foreign key and a fest filter on the browse page lets the same deployment serve any number of fests indefinitely, with no schema or code changes needed to launch a new one — just a form submission in the admin panel.

+**Why enable RLS with no policies instead of writing policies?**
+The Express server is the only intended access path to the database — it connects via the full Postgres connection string, not Supabase's client SDK, so RLS doesn't gate it.
+Enabling RLS with zero policies fully closes Supabase's public REST API (which uses the anon key) without requiring policy logic that the app doesn't actually need.

 ---

 ## What I Would Add at Scale